 Mais hélas, j’ai trop peur de vous

-I think of you when I wake up
+I think of you when I awake

 I see you again when I drowse